-If you're following the lean to fat rule, the top layers likely contain the most oil or painting medium.
+If you're following the lean-to-fat rule, the top layers likely contain the most oil or painting medium.
 The oil or painting medium dries to a glossy surface.

 The new layer of oil paint or glaze can't stick to this glossy surface.
-The new paint crawls, beads up and won't properly adhere.
+The new paint crawls, beads up, and won't properly adhere.

 Use a clean dry brush.
-Double check to be sure your painting is fully dry to avoid lifting or smearing previous paint layers.
+Double-check to be sure your painting is fully dry to avoid lifting or smearing previous paint layers.

 Cover the surface with a very thin coat of turpentine.

 You can choose to coat only the section you're working or the entire painting.
 Once the turpentine evaporates or dries, you can resume painting.
-The turpentine or solvent relieves the survace tension, opening up the painting surface.
+The turpentine or solvent relieves the surface tension, opening up the painting surface.

-The adhesion problem should be solved.
+The paint adhesion problem should be solved.

 Author: Sonia Reeder-Jones